KLYYCYNN/hartree_fock_cpp/README.md

 - the `cube_data` output type
 - the function `write_cube_file`

-GPU acceleration is available for 3D electron-density evaluation through `density3d_gpu`, which significantly improves performance by parallelizing evaluations over spatial grid points.
+GPU acceleration is available for 3D electron-density evaluation through `density3d_gpu`, which significantly improves performance by parallelizing evaluations over spatial grid points. `.cube` files can be used to plot isosurfaces in softwares such as VMD, PyMOL and Avogadro.

----

-## Goals
-The current codebase is a partially optimized CPU implementation of Restricted Hartree–Fock (RHF).

-Existing optimizations include:
-- matrix symmetry exploitation
-- ERI tensor symmetry
-- Schwarz screening for ERI evaluation

-Future goals include:
-- completing primitive-level GPU parallelization for ERI computation
-- achieving significant GPU acceleration over the CPU implementation
-- extending `scf.hpp` and related data structures to support Unrestricted Hartree–Fock (UHF)
-- supporting open-shell systems such as $\mathrm{O}_2$